5 books in 4 weeks.

 “Lazy butt?”

-Have a character who does things, experience things, feels things, show things.
+Have a character.
+She/he/it does things, experiences things, feels things, shows things.

-It could be Joe, the baker guy, Grandpa Carl, you name it.
+Joe, the bum lady, the baker guy, Grandpa Carl, you name it.

 You can use objects too, like cars, an envelope, even a building (your bank for example).